Important COVID-19 Update

 The Foreign Language Program at University of Houston-Clear Lake offers a variety of foreign languages and English Enhancement for foreign professionals.

-Registration for a foreign language class may be done online, by mail, or in person in our office.
+Registration for all foreign language class is now being handled exclusively online until further notice.
 Fees are payable in advance for the entire session.
 Fees are not refundable except to students who withdraw before the first class meeting, ($30 will be deducted from refund checks).
 However, a credit can be given for the next session.
 Students may pay by Mastercard, Visa, or Discover on our secure server.
-Parking permits may be obtained from the Foreign Language Program Office for parking in lot D at the low cost of $5.

 Classes are small, with a minimum of five students.
 Having small classes means that students receive personal attention from the teacher, and they are able to form friendships with others in a comfortable, stress-free atmosphere.
 Students come from all parts of Bay Area and represent all age groups and professions.